jobdataexchange/website/README.md

 - Add your translated text in the file above, in Markdown format.
 - Submit a pull request.

-Your submission will then undergo a review process, and once edits and suggestions have been incorporated, your translation will be added to the Frictionless Data website.
+Your submission will then undergo a review process, and once edits and suggestions have been incorporated, your translation will be added to the Job Data Exchange Developer website.

-All content on the Frictionless Data website is made available under the CC-BY license.
+All content on the Job Data Exchange developer website is made available under the CC-BY license.

 ### CSS